ulyweb/outlook/scripts/RefreshOutlookCacheVerifyGALSync.md

 - Restarts Outlook to **force fresh GAL download**.

 Since **your environment is online-only (Cached Mode disabled)**, this script will primarily help clear **AutoComplete Cache issues** and restart Outlook to force a fresh GAL sync.

-Let me know if you need modifications or additional logging! 🚀